Jmwofford/babyDiv_WDI-curriculum/instructor_notes/mongo/intro-to-mongoose.md

 var mongoose = require('mongoose');
 mongoose.connect('mongodb://localhost/students');

-// Use ES6 native promises.
-We are specifying a Promise library to avoid a depreciation warning in the console. mongoose.Promise = global.Promise;

 // Now that we are connected, let's save that connection to the database in a variable.
 We are just doing this to keep our code DRY. var db = mongoose.connection;